// The end of software training

 So we deleted the thing that breaks.

 Every other system depends on someone memorizing it.
-FieldTracer has nothing to memorize — plain English is the entire interface.
+FieldTracer has nothing to memorize — you just talk to it, and that is the entire interface.
 There is no implementation project and no power user to lose, because nobody is a power user and everybody is.
 The expertise lives in the software.
 It can’t quit.

 Productive immediately